aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 ### serializeAttributeValue
  * serializeAttributeValue MUST take an AttributeValue as input
- * serializeAttributeValue return a seq<uint8>
+ * serializeAttributeValue return a `seq<uint8>`
  * the implementation MUST be taken from Gazelle, in a manner TBD.

 ### calculatePrimaryKeyValue
  * calculatePrimaryKeyValue MUST take a PutItemInputAttributeMap as input
- * calculatePrimaryKeyValue MUST return seq<uint8> of length 48.
+ * calculatePrimaryKeyValue MUST return `seq<uint8>` of length 48.
  * calculatePrimaryKeyValue MUST fail if the partition key is missing from the input attributes.
  * calculatePrimaryKeyValue MUST fail if the sort key is specified, yet missing from the input attributes.
  * The data key used for the HMACs below MUST be the HKDF (pointer to hierarchy keychain needed) of the table's key and the primary key name.
- * If only a primary key is specified, then an HMAC384 must be generated from the `serializeAttributeValue` of that value.
+ * If only a partition key is specified, then an HMAC384 must be generated from the `serializeAttributeValue` of that value.
  * Otherwise, an HMAC384 must be generated from the concatenation of the `serializeAttributeValue` of the partition key value, a literal `_` character, and the `serializeAttributeValue`  of the sort key value.